 This testimony focuses on three areas of particular relevance, rural experience with Medicare’s accountable care organization and use of Telehealth.
 It will conclude with general observations about future directions in rural health policy.
 Spoken by Keith J. Mueller (PhD) (Interim Dean, College of Public Health; Director, RUPRI Center for Rural Health Policy Analysis; Chair, RUPRI …

-Written Statement for the U.S. Senate Finance Committee
+Continue reading “Oral Testimony for the U.S. Senate Committee on Finance”

 This statement focuses on three areas of particular relevance, rural experience with Medicare’s accountable care organization and use of Telehealth.
 It will conclude with general observations about future directions in rural health policy.
 Written by Keith J. Mueller (PhD) (Interim Dean, College of Public Health; Director, RUPRI Center for Rural Health Policy Analysis; Chair, RUPRI …